PatrickMaiyer/Portapack_Wiki/Options.md

-This section provides a set of utilities  that can be used to configure some aspects of the PortaPack and are described below:
+This section provides a set of utilities that can be used to configure some aspects of the PortaPack and are described below.
+Settings are saved in persistent memory.
 ## Audio
 This allow the setting of the tone Key mixer setting as a % of the audio level.
 ## Radio